aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.
+> 🥠 Some fortune cookies contain no fortune.

-Last update: Thu Aug  7 05:20:52 2025
+Last update: Fri Aug  8 05:20:55 2025

 ### Let's play! 🎮